urban233/PySSA/docs/source/help/results/distance_data_visualizer.rst

 Details
 -------
 - Every column in the distance table can be hidden.
 This can be done through the menu or the context-menu.
-- The distance histogram can be customized with the _Properties_ dialog window.
-The _Properties_ dialog can be accessed through the context-menu.

 See Also
 --------